 The Thameslink Resilience Programme

-To ensure a smooth introduction of the new Thameslink services, Network Rail is delivering a programme which will boost the resilience and reliability of the railway along the Brighton Main Line and other key routes both north and south of the Thameslink ‘core’ through central London.
+To ensure a smooth introduction of the new Thameslink services, Network Rail delivered a programme to boost the resilience and reliability of the railway along the Brighton Main Line and other key routes both north and south of the Thameslink ‘core’ through central London.

-Using a data-driven approach, Network Rail has targeted areas where the most significant asset-related delays currently originate, turning delay hotspots into more resilient infrastructure.
+Using a data-driven approach, Network Rail targeted areas where the most significant asset-related delays were originating, turning delay hotspots into more resilient infrastructure.

 - Replacing tracks and signalling and renewing key junctions

 - Improving security by the railway to help prevent trespass

 - Improving drainage in Victorian tunnels to prevent water damage to electrical equipment

 - Shoring up cuttings and embankments to reduce the risk of landslides.